 The Society has a well-developed risk and compliance structure with the Risk department supported by separate Compliance, Internal Audit and Financial Crime Units.
-The Society has extensive policies and procedures covering financial risk, credit risk and operational risk which are approved by the Board via sub-committees as appropriate.
+The Society has extensive policies and procedures covering credit risk, conduct, liquidity, interest rate and operational risk which are approved by the Board via sub-committees as appropriate.